All Episodes

 But if they want all-out war where we kill anybody and everybody that is in the country of Venezuela or coming out, that has to have a declaration of war.

-It's something that is not pretty, very expensive, and I'm not in favor of declaring war on Venezuela, but the Congress should vote.
+And I'm not in favor of declaring war on Venezuela, but the Congress should vote.

-The President shouldn't do this by himself.
+The president shouldn't do this by himself.

-Congress is supine, ambassador.
+Congress is supine, Ambassador.

-Congress looks the other way, either because they have no courage, no fidelity to the Constitution, or they're afraid of uh Donald Trump.
+Congress looks the other way, either because they have no courage, no fidelity to the Constitution, or they're afraid of Donald Trump.

 All of the above.

-And um uh I it is cowardly.
+And it is cowardly.

-Uh they don't challenge the president.
+They don't challenge the president.

-Uh this Congress uh is a bunch of followers.
+This Congress is a bunch of followers.

 They might as well be ducks following a mother duck.

-Well uh back to uh American belligerency.
+Well, back to American belligerency.

 Very little.

-Umledgeable observers of the war agree with that.
+Knowledgeable observers of the war agree with that.

-Uh but he will not compromise on Donetsk, and he has no reason to do so.
+But he will not compromise on Donetsk, and he has no reason to do so.

-Um that is a step toward realism on the part of the president.
+that is a step toward realism on the part of the president and maybe a step toward some kind of useful dialogue.

-If we to if President Trump in um Budapest, uh where he's being hosted by Viktor Orban, uh who's one of the few Europeans that is a bridge between Russia and the West, uh if uh if he uh has a uh a dialogue that is focused on something other than a ceasefire on sorting out the conflicts of interest that led to this conflict,
+If President Trump in Budapest, where he's being hosted by Viktor Orban, who's one of the few Europeans that is a bridge between Russia and the West, if he has a dialogue that is focused on something other than a ceasefire, on sorting out the conflicts of interest that led to this conflict, then he might get somewhere.

-then we then he might get somewhere, but he's not in a position to impose a peace on uh Putin.
+But he's not in a position to impose a peace on Putin, and he should recognize that.

 Just yesterday, this is wild, Ambassador.